aces/Loris/modules/schedule_module/test/TestPlan.md

 # Schedule Module Test Plan

 1. Create an Appointment [Automation Testing]
 Ensure that create does NOT work if one or more of the required fields are empty.
+The Appointment Time field is not required, the default time is 12:00.
 Ensure that the available sessions are correct for the candidate.
 After successfully making an appointment, ensure the appointment has been added properly (table is properly populated)